alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

 -----

 -----
-VOLUMETRIC CLOUDS DON'T RENDER IN FRONT OF OBJECTS
+VOLUMETRIC CLOUDS HAVE HARD MESH INTERSECTIONS
 -----

-      If using the default settings, you might notice volumetric clouds appearing incorrectly behind scenery that they should block.
+      If using the default settings, you might notice volumetric clouds intersections with meshes look hard and low quality.

-      By default, the volumetric clouds in UDS are optimized for best fidelity in typical use cases where the clouds exist entirely as a background layer.
-This allows them to prioritize fidelity and temporal stability.
+      By default, the volumetric clouds in UDS use a mode which is ideal for clouds as a background element only, with only low quality mesh intersections.

-      If you need your clouds to render over the landscape/objects in your scene, the fix is simple.
-In the Volumetric Clouds category on UDS, just change the Volumetric Cloud Rendering Mode to one of the settings called "Clouds Render Over Opaque Objects".
+      If you need your clouds to render well over the landscape/objects in your scene, the fix is simple.
+In the Volumetric Clouds category on UDS, just change the Volumetric Cloud Rendering Mode to one of the settings which prioritize Mesh Intersections.

 -----
 TRANSLUCENT MATERIALS AREN'T BLOCKED BY CLOUDS
 -----

-      Even after changing the Volumetric Cloud Rendering Mode, you may notice translucent materials still rendering in front.
+      You may notice translucent materials rendering in front of volumetric clouds.
 This is because translucent materials require additional configuration to be blocked by volumetric clouds.

       On the material, in its Translucency settings, make sure both Apply Fogging and Apply Cloud Fogging are enabled.
 Additionally, depending on the mesh, you might want to enable Compute Fog Per Pixel, as otherwise the cloud fogging will be per vertex.

-      Note also that this translucency support only works with the Volumetric Cloud Rendering Modes called "Clouds Render Over Opaque Objects".
-It won't work with Full Cinematic Quality, as that mode disables the volumetric render target which translucent materials sample to approximate cloud fogging.
+      Note also that translucency cloud fogging doesn't work with the mode UDS exposes as "Full Cinematic Quality", as that mode disables the volumetric render target which translucent materials sample to approximate cloud fogging.

 -----
 VOLUMETRIC CLOUD ARTIFACTS INSIDE/ABOVE LAYER